youyanggu/covid19_projections/about.md

 ## Historical US Projections

 Below, we show how our (C19Pro) August 4 projections for the US has changed over time, compared to IHME.
 We also show a comparison of the latest projections.

-Note that while IHME updates their projections 1-2x a week, we update our projections daily.
+Note that for the entire month of April, IHME projected between 60,000-73,000 deaths by August, all while deaths increased by an average of 2,000 per day.
+Furthermore, while we update our projections daily, IHME updates their projections once or twice a week.

 {% include iframe_historical.html %}